Rionic/CMPT-732-Project/README.md

 ![Dashboard](./assets/dashboard.png "Dashboard")

+To view this dashboard and play around with it in more detail, please visit the following URL: https://us-west-2.quicksight.aws.amazon.com/sn/dashboards/6a24e2bf-2fcd-4183-833f-9acdf2326174/views/65a2e0a1-d0d4-4c6f-93dd-6d3e4062b22a?directory_alias=chhokara

 ## Running the project locally
 Please start by downloading our dataset at the following link: https://drive.google.com/file/d/1VPRlAVGXJJA8UHRmzTW3iK1BP7d12-CL/view?usp=sharing
 Once this is done, please unzip the file and place it in the root of the project directory.